intel/e2eAIOK/AIDK/TransferLearningKit/readme.md

     ```
     Now, the returned model is transferable, and replaces the original model in general pipeline.

-The full code see [【here】](./doc/pipeline_with_finetuner.py).
+The full code see [here](./example/pipeline_with_finetuner.py).

+**

 #### Distillation with Model Adaptor

 Two steps for distillation with Model Adaptor:

-1. Using pretrained vit_base-224-in21k-ft-cifar100 as teacher, which is from [HuggingFace](https://huggingface.co/edumunozsala/vit_base-224-in21k-ft-cifar100).
+1. Prepare a teacher model, here we select pretrained vit_base-224-in21k-ft-cifar100 is from [HuggingFace](https://huggingface.co/edumunozsala/vit_base-224-in21k-ft-cifar100).

 2. Create a transferable model with Model Adaptor Unified API:
    ```python